foundersandcoders/coursebook/src/course/syllabus/pre-app-8/schedule.md

-In this Wednesday's workshop we looked at [Fetch](hhttps://learn.foundersandcoders.com/workshops/learn-fetch/).
+In this Wednesday's workshop we looked at [HTML Forms](https://learn.foundersandcoders.com/workshops/html-forms/).

 ## Fetch